dadamssg/c2-api-docs/readme.md

 Only used for documentation in the api explorer ui.

 #### `description`
 Only used for documentation in the api explorer ui.
-Supports markdown syntax.
+Supports markdown.

 #### `params`
 URL params are the tokens prefixed by `:` in the path.
 These params can be further defined: